 If you need to undergo IVF to become a mother, we recommend that you generate your Fertility Report now.
 In 3 simple steps, it will show you a list of clinics that fit your preferences and meet our strict quality criteria.
 Moreover, you will receive a report via email with useful tips to visit a fertility clinic for the first time.

-So you can get an idea, the ASRM estimates that, only in 2010, more than 30,000 international patients chose an European country to get started with a fertility treatment.
+So you can get an idea, the ASRM estimates that, only in 2010, more than 30,000 international patients chose a European country to get started with fertility treatment.
 As one can see, reproductive tourism is becoming a real phenomenon across countries from all around the world.

 In a 2010 survey conducted across Europe, the most remarkable data revealed that:

 - 24,000-30,000 cycles are done by international patients annually